statist32/docker_mongo_flask/README.md

 2.  clone this repository
 3.  head over to your bash/cmd and run "docker-compose up" from this repository/folder
-4.  press ctrl + c once if the download and installation is finished
+4.  press ctrl + c once if the download and installation is finished after "flask-app | * Runnung on http: ...."
 5.  install postman (https://www.getpostman.com/downloads/)